Vinted Bargains: Is It Worth It?

 I don’t know about you, but for me this actually creates more trust in the person I am buying from, because I am looking at the exact item of clothing I am going to get, and can zoom in to look for defects.

 So if you want to sell on Vinted then have a little practice with your phone camera, try and use natural light where possible (so take pictures in a room with a big window), and my advice would be to use a neutral background if you can.
+I’ve written more about how to take the best photos for Vinted on this very site.

 Unless you are selling designer gear you’re not going to make a fortune for a single item of clothing.
-BUT, you would be surprised how all of those ‘worn once’ dresses from wedding receptions and ‘still got the tags’ on impulse buys can raise when you add it all together.
+BUT, you would be surprised how much money all of those ‘worn once’ dresses from wedding receptions and ‘still got the tags’ on impulse buys can raise when you add it all together.

 So don’t be put off if you can only get £4 for this and £8 for that, because it accumulates!